Delta3-Studio/Backdash/docfx/docs/troubleshooting.md

 # Best Practices and Troubleshooting

 Below is a list of recommended best practices you should consider while porting your application to [Backdash](https://github.com/lucasteles/Backdash).
-Many of these recommendations are easy to follow even if you're not starting a game from scratch.
+Many of these recommendations are easy to follow, even if you're not starting a game from scratch.
 Most applications will already conform to most of the recommendations below.

 ## Isolate **Game State** from **Non-Game State**